Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Redbridge and are not the council.
 About us

-Councillor Jyotsna Rahman Islam raised concerns about the clarity of information for informal carers regarding support services, especially following hospital discharges.
-The need for better communication and signposting for these carers was highlighted.
+Councillor Jyotsna Rahman Islam raised concerns about the clarity of information for informal carers regarding support services, particularly following hospital discharges.
+The committee agreed to seek written responses to clarify how hospital colleagues ensure patients are equipped with information on where to seek support upon discharge.

 The committee reviewed and agreed upon the Health and Care Policy Development Committee Work Plan for 2025-2026.
-The plan outlines the topics and witnesses for upcoming meetings, including a focus on Adult Social Care and Health, and the agreement of final outcome reports.
-The next meeting is scheduled for 25 March 2026.
+The plan outlines upcoming topics and witness engagements, including future discussions on Adult Social Care and Health with Councillor Mark Santos, Simon Froud, Lisa Redfern, and Wesley Scarry.
+The next meeting of the committee is scheduled for 25 March 2026.

 Attendees